Gear61/Tech-Career-Growth-Learning-Resources-And-Roadmaps/threads/How To Build A Software Project That Looks Good To Employers.md

 1. A basic (but beautiful) read-only weather app with 100k users.
 2. A super complicated VR app using machine learning to recognize faces which then uploads its data to the blockchain but only has 5 users.

-The weather app is 100x more valuable to employers despite having 1/100 of the complexity of the VR/ML/Blockchain app.So how do you build a side project that gets a ton of users?
+The weather app is 100x more valuable to employers despite having 1/100 of the complexity of the VR/ML/Blockchain app.

+So how do you build a side project that gets a ton of users?
 Here are some tips to get you started:

 - Don't worry at all about product complexity and tech stack.
 Just pick something you're comfortable with and go from there.
 - Solve for a problem that you have.